Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Discussion

-The results presented in this study indicate that LXCat functions as a mature ORI infrastructure that is increasingly getting embedded within data-driven LTP research and validation practices.
-The prominence of a small number of trusted databases, alongside the increasing prevalence of multi-database usage, suggests an evolution of community norms toward data reliability, cross-validation, reproducibility and emergence of shared standards.
-The observed co-occurrence between specific chemical species, curated databases, and tools such as BOLSIG+ further illustrates how ORI infrastructures shape not only what data are accessed, but how they are operationalized within scientific research.
-In this sense, LXCat usage shows how domain-specific open data platforms can evolve into epistemic infrastructures that embed data, tools, and practices within a shared research ecosystem.
-This integrative role aligns closely with broader ORI objectives of promoting transparency, accountability, and reproducibility across the research lifecycle.
 Importantly, the contributions of this study extend beyond a domain-specific impact assessment of LXCat.
 By applying full-text NLP driven scientometric analysis to a large corpus of publications citing foundational LXCat papers, we uncover patterns of data reuse, methodological dependence, and thematic evolution that remain largely invisible to conventional citation based indicators.
-Traditional scientometric approaches, which rely primarily on abstract level metadata and citation counts are effective for measuring scholarly visibility but offer limited insight into how ORI is actually used in practice or how datasets are combined, which tools depend on them, and how infrastructure roles evolve over time.
 From a broader ORI standpoint, these findings demonstrate how open, community-driven data platforms function as active components of knowledge production rather than static information storage portals.
 The framework presented here provides a means to interrogate this active role empirically, offering a more fine-grained understanding of ORI impact.
-Although LXCat and the plasma science community serve as the empirical focus of this study, the proposed framework is intentionally domain-agnostic.
+Although LXCat and the LTP community serve as the empirical focus of this study, the proposed framework is designed to be adaptable across scientific domains through appropriate domain-specific customization as detailed in Section \ref{sec:generalizability_domain_agnostic_pipeline}.
 Core components of the pipeline including gas species entity extraction, dataset mention disambiguation, software and tool detection, author affiliation retrieval, and topic modeling can be readily adapted to other ORI contexts.
-For example, chemical species extraction can be mapped to genes, proteins, or materials in other disciplines, solver identification corresponds to detecting domain-specific software tools, and database mention analysis generalizes naturally to repositories such as the Protein Data Bank, GenBank, OpenCitations, or large-scale Earth system data portals.
+For example, chemical species extraction can be mapped to genes, proteins, or materials in other disciplines, solver identification corresponds to detecting domain-specific software tools, and database mention analysis generalizes naturally to repositories such as the Protein Data Bank, GenBank, or large-scale Earth system data portals.
 This cross-domain mapping, summarized in Table~\ref{tab:lxcat_ori_mapping}, highlights the broad applicability of the approach.